MtFuji3776/LaTeXTools/README.md

-# Haskell Combinator for LaTeX generator, especially for TikZ and bussproofs for now.
+# Haskell Combinators for generating LaTeX, especially for TikZ and bussproofs for now.